 In researching each of the products below, I truly felt that the authors or publishers of the programs are deeply committed to helping struggling readers.
 There are differences in each product, but I believe that no matter which one you choose, you’ll be providing your child with a research-based program that works.
 These are widely known as the best “at-home” reading programs for struggling readers.

 Let’s talk about the Barton Reading & Spelling System first.
 It was designed for parents and tutors to be able to use, almost “right out of the box.”
 Each level comes with training videos, and the manuals are carefully scripted.
 The company offers unlimited support to anyone who purchases the Barton Reading & Spelling System.
 The founder, Susan Barton, has created tons of valuable instructional videos available on the Barton website, her Brighter Solutions website, or YouTube.
-As a private tutor who wants to help as many children as possible, the deal was sealed when I learned that the Barton Reading & Spelling System has an online version, so I can tutor remotely over the internet.

 All About Learning Press is a company that publishes two Structured Literacy products.
 All About Reading and All About Spelling are both based on the Orton Gillingham approach.
 These programs are scripted for parents and tutors to use, and the company describes them as “open and go.”
 All About Learning Press offers plenty of support through its website and blog, along with an offer to contact them by email or phone if you have any questions.